nikhilaravi/aws-lambda-workshop/README.md

 # Founders and Coders Aws-lambda-workshop

-Build a simple version of Twitter using AWS Lambda
+Build a simple version of Twitter using AWS Lambda!!

+A one day introductory workshop for students at [Founders and Coders](http://www.foundersandcoders.com/)

 ###STEP 1
 Create an s3 bucket to save messages